Before You Write a Custom Rule

 The first step is determining your use case.
 In part, this involves deciding what behavior you want the rule to detect, and which of your data sources will provide evidence of that behavior.Â

 In addition to what you're looking for, and where you can find it, you’ll decide on what sort of logic to apply when the rule encounters the target behavior.
-For example, is detecting one Record that matches your rule expression sufficient to fire a Signal, or should multiple matching Records be a condition for firing?
+For example, is detecting one record that matches your rule expression sufficient to fire a signal, or should multiple matching records be a condition for firing?
 Perhaps you need to look for multiple different types of events related by a common entity.
 The answers to these questions will determine what type of rule is appropriate for your use case.Â

 Review the standard rule types to determine if any of them can address your use case.